RADIO WAVE PROPAGATION

 Which ionospheric region is closest to the surface of Earth?

-The ionospheric layers used for skywave propagation are layers D, E, and F (which splits into F1 and F2 when sufficiently ionized).
-The height of the layers follows alphabetical order.
-The lowest layer D (at a height of 30 to 60 miles) is the ionospheric layer that is closest to the surface of the earth.
+The layers of the atmosphere are in alphabetical order; the D, E, and F layers are considered the ionosphere and the D layer (at a height of 30 to 60 miles) is the region closest to the surface of the earth.

 For more info see Wikipedia: D region